Wildcards-7506/Intro2Java/lessons/Lesson 03.md

 Fun fact, Markdown apparently also uses escape characters so that may look strange if you're looking at the Markdown source instead of a generated preview.
 There are also other escape characters that exist and some of those are really fun rabbit holes to find yourself in, but for now those are sufficient and useful to know.

 ## Conclusion
 We just went over a lot of content and it wasn't all cohesive.
-You should feel comfortable reviewing any sections you didn't fully understand or revisiting a section as you do assignments.
-As always, please feel free to ask questions in the discord.
+You should feel comfortable reviewing any sections you didn't fully understand or revisiting a section as you do progress.
+As always, please feel free to ask questions of your mentors and eachother.